tnmygrwl/roost-system/README.md

 #### Run Inference
 In **tools**, modify **launch_demo.py** and run `python launch_demo.py`.
+Modify **demo.py** for more customization when needed.
+Inference can be accelerated by rendering only useful channels.

 #### Website Visualization

-In the generated webfiles, the following information could be used to rank the tracks:
+In the generated csv files, the following information could be used to further filter the tracks:
 - track length
 - total/average detection scores (-1 represents the bbox is not from detector, instead, our tracking algorithm)
-- num of bbox identified as rain using dualpol data (is\_rain=1 means the bbox is occupied by the rain)
 - the minutes from sunrise of the first bbox in a track

 #### Reference